plexoos/vbasym/README.md

     cmake28 .. -DBOOST_ROOT=${OPTSTAR}
     make

-How to split the Monte Carlo file lists
+How to split the Monte-Carlo file lists
 =======================================

-Embedded Monte Carlo files relevant for this analysis were produced using PYTHIA and are stored on the STAR data disks.
+Embedded Monte-Carlo (MC) files relevant for this analysis were produced using PYTHIA and are stored on the STAR data disks.
 The file lists are containted in `$VBASYM_DIR/runlists` with the following format used for their names: `<run period>_mc_<process type>`.
-For example, `run11_mc_Wp2enu` is a file list for the _W+ -> ev_ Monte Carlo embedded with Run 11 zero bias events.
+For example, `run11_mc_Wp2enu` is a file list for the _W+ -> ev_ MC embedded with Run 11 zero bias events.

 The list may contain a large number of files.
-It is convenient, when submitting a job to *condor*, to split very long lists into several sublists.
+It is convenient, when submitting a job to *condor*, to split very long lists into several sublists or "runs".
 To split it do:

     cd $VBASYM_DIR/runlists/
     split -d -l <# of lines in each sublist> <list name> <list name>_